chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 for modern key exchange protocols.
 Using TLS 1.3 as an example, these include, at a minimum:

-- Forward-secrecy ephemeral session keys
-- Resistance to server-side DoS attacks
+1. Resistance to server-side DoS attacks
-- Support for mutual authentication
+2. Support for mutual authentication
-- Support for session re-keying
+3. Support for session re-keying

-Most importantly, the session key that's derived should be suitable for use, i.e., an adversary should not be able to use the key to derive any useful or meaningful information about the application layer protocol which uses the key.
-Without having access to the paper, the proposed protocol appears to at least benefit from this property.
-However, given its many deficiencies, it hardly seems useful in practice.
+4. Forward-secrecy ephemeral session keys

+The only property that this protocol can claim to possess is (3) and (4) (if DH shares are not kept after a re-key).
+It is unclear if the keys derived reveal anything about the application-layer protocol which use them.
+Though, I doubt this is the case based on what I saw.
+Regardless, given very rigid nature, this protocol hardly seems useful in practice.
+To me, this is just another reminder that "simple" and "efficient" shortcuts in cryptography are not often free.

+## References

+- [1] Bresson, Emmanuel, Olivier Chevassut, and David Pointcheval.
+"The group diffie-hellman problems."
+Selected areas in cryptography.
+Springer Berlin Heidelberg, 2003.